-This is an Online course designed for students whose first language is not English who wish to pursue PhD studies at Durham.
+This is a course designed for students whose first language is not English who wish to pursue PhD studies at Durham.
 You can join for either 20 Weeks or 10 Weeks.

 Programmes are suitable for both those who have narrowly missed their language condition and those with unconditional offers for their main programme.